wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-create-web-jobs.md

 2. To start or stop a continuous WebJob, right-click the WebJob in the list and click **Start** or **Stop**.

-> [AZURE.NOTE] If your web site runs on more than one instance, a continuously running WebJob will run on all of your instances.
+> [AZURE.NOTE] If your web app runs on more than one instance, a continuously running WebJob will run on all of your instances.
 On-demand and scheduled WebJobs run on a single instance selected for load balancing by Windows Azure.

-> For Continuous WebJobs to run reliably and on all instances, enable the Always On* configuration setting for the web site otherwise they can stop running when the SCM host site has been idle for too long.
+> For Continuous WebJobs to run reliably and on all instances, enable the Always On* configuration setting for the web app otherwise they can stop running when the SCM host site has been idle for too long.

 ## <a name="CreateScheduledCRON"></a>Create a scheduled WebJob using a CRON expression

-This technique is available to web sites running in Standard or Premium mode, and requires the **Always On** setting to be enabled on the app.
+This technique is available to Web Apps running in Standard or Premium mode, and requires the **Always On** setting to be enabled on the app.

 To turn an On Demand WebJob into a scheduled WebJob, simply include a `settings.job` file at the root of your WebJob zip file.
 This JSON file should include a `schedule` property with a [CRON expression](https://en.wikipedia.org/wiki/Cron), per example below.